 Click here for information on how COVID-19 restrictions are impacting our services.

 One can become a U.S. Citizen through a variety of means—birth in the United States, birth abroad to a U.S. citizen parent, or through the naturalization process.
 For all of these, a specific series of legal requirements must be met.
 At the U.S. Embassy and Consulates in Germany, we can provide certification of U.S. citizenship for eligible individuals born abroad to U.S. citizen parents.
 Our Consulate in Frankfurt also processes Certificates of Loss of Nationality for those U.S. citizens who would like to give up their U.S. citizenship or believe that they have expatriated themselves.

-For more information, please click on the appropriate service below:
+For more information and to schedule an appointment, please click on the appropriate service below:

 Consular Report of Birth Abroad (under age 18)

 Loss of Nationality